iworks/build-a-house/readme.txt

 == Changelog ==

+= 1.0.5 (2022-12-04) =
+* Added jQuery UI CSS from Google.
+* Updated iWorks Options to 2.8.3.
+* Updated iWorks Rate to 2.1.1.

 = 1.0.4 (2022-01-21) =
 * Added logo to iWorks Rate Integration.
 * Updated iWorks Options to 2.8.0.

 = 1.0.3 (2022-01-20) =
-* Added block pattern "Expenses with header".
+* Added block pattern "Expenses with the header".
 * Renamed directory `vendor` into `includes`.
 * Updated iWorks Options to 2.7.3.
 * Updated iWorks Rate to 2.0.6.

 = 1.0.2 (2021-04-29) =
-* Added polish translation into block.
+* Added Polish translation into the block.

 = 1.0.1 (2021-04-28) =
 * Fixed translations.